anomalylabs/slider-field_type/documentation/general/output.md

 # Output

-This field type returns the top and bottom value of the slider.
+This field type returns the value as stored in the database by default.

+For non range this will be a single value.
+For range sliders the values are separated with a comma.

 ### Top